IdentityServer/IdentityServer4/docs/intro/terminology.rst

 Examples for clients are web applications, native mobile or desktop applications, SPAs, server processes etc.

-User
-^^^^
-A user is a human that is using a registered client to access resources.

 Resources
 ^^^^^^^^^
-Resources are identity data of your users or APIs that you want to protect.
+Resources are something you want to protect with IdentityServer - either identity data of your users, or APIs.

 Every resource has a unique name - and clients use this name to specify to which resources they want to get access to.